mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 Set the OPENAI_API_KEY, PINECONE_API_KEY, and PINECONE_HOST environment variables with your respective API keys.
 Example linux command: export OPENAI_API_KEY=your_openai_api_key, export PINECONE_API_KEY=your_pinecone_api_key, export PINECONE_HOST=your_pinecone_host

+Pinecone environment used: 1.
+Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless

 You might need to adjust file paths and other parameters within the scripts.

 Run each script from the command line.
 Example: python 1-test-embeddings-openai.py